JetBrains/teamcity-documentation/topics/how-to-configure-cicd-with-jetbrains-space.md

 * Create a build configuration based on a repository in an existing TeamCity project.
 * Create a VCS root based on a repository in an existing TeamCity project.

-We will describe the first approach as it's the most popular and self-sufficient use case.
+We will describe the first approach as it the most popular and self-sufficient.
 However, you can always add one more Space [root](configuring-vcs-roots.md) or [build configuration](creating-and-editing-build-configurations.md#Creating+Build+Configuration+from+URL) to an existing project — tne procedure is similar.

+This approach involves two steps: (1) creating a connection preset to your Space instance and (2) creating a TeamCity project from a Space repository URL.

+### Create Connection Preset

+>TeamCity allows you to configure all settings of your _connection_ to VCS in one place and then reuse these settings in different projects and build configurations.
+If you add such a _connection_ on the <emphasis tooltip="root-project">Root project</emphasis> level, this will allow using its settings to connect any other project on the server.
+To make a connection available only in a certain project, you need to add it in this project.
+>You can configure as many connections as you want.

+To create a connection to your JetBrains Space instance:
+1.

+### Create Project

-### Building Sources on JetBrains Space Pull Requests
+## Building Sources on JetBrains Space Pull Requests

 ## Reporting Build Statuses to JetBrains Space